defano/wyldcard/README.md

 Property   | Description
 -----------|----------------------
-`text`     | Returns or sets the text contained within this field `visible`  | Returns or sets the visibility of the field (a Boolean value).
-When invisible, the field is not drawn on the screen and receives no messages from the UI.
-`lockText` | Returns or sets whether the text contained by the field can be edited by the user.
+`text`     | Returns or sets the text contained within this field `lockText` | Returns or sets whether the text contained by the field can be edited by the user.
 `showLines`| Returns or sets whether dotted baselines are drawn underneath the text (imitates ruled notebook paper) `dontWrap` | Returns or sets whether text automatically breaks (wraps) at the visible edge of the field.
-When false, the field will scroll horizontally until a newline is reached.
+When false, the field will scroll horizontally until a `return` character is reached.

 ### Menus

-HyperTalk can control the menus that appear in the application menu bar and determine their behavior.
+HyperTalk can control the menus that appear in the application menu bar and also determine their behavior.
 Unlike buttons or fields, however, changes to the menu bar are not "saved" as part of the stack, nor are they restricted to the current stack.
 Modifications to the menu bar will not be automatically restored when opening a saved stack document, and opening a new stack does not restore the menu bar to its default state.

-Even though the behavior of a menu is scriptable, menus themselves do not "contain" a script that can be edited, and are not assigned an ID or a part number.
+Even though the behavior of a menu is scriptable, menus themselves do not "contain" a script, and they are not assigned an ID or a part number.

 The list of menus appearing in the menu bar is retrievable via `the menus` function.
 For example, `if the menus contains "Edit" then delete menu "Edit"`

 #### Referring to menus

-A menu or menu item can be addressed by its name (`"Edit" menu`, `"Undo" menuItem of menu "Edit"`) or by its position in the menu (`the third menu`, `menu 5`, `menuItem 6 of menu "Font"`).
+A menu or menu item can be addressed by name (`"Edit" menu`, `"Undo" menuItem of menu "Edit"`) or by its position in the menu (`the third menu`, `menu 5`, `menuItem 6 of menu "Font"`).
 When referring to a menu, the resultant value is a line-separated list of menu items that appear in the menu (using the string `-` to denote a separator).
-When referring to a menu item, the value of the item is its name (i.e., `menuItem 1 of menu "Edit"` usually yields `Undo`).
+When referring to a menu item, the value of the item is its name (i.e., `"Undo" menuItem of menu "Edit"` yields `Undo`).

 For example,